JorisEggenhuisen/SBE/README.md

 This is version 1.0.0 of the Sediment Budget Estimator (SBE), which quantifies flow structure (velocity & sediment concentration) and sediment flux for turbidity currents flowing down submarine channels and canyons, and integrates this over time to estimate the sediment budget of a parameterised deep sea depositional system.
 The model is described in the publication:

-Eggenhuisen [et al with https DOI link.]
+Eggenhuisen, J.T., Tilston, M.C., Stevenson, C.J., Hubbard, S.M., Cartigny, M.J.B., Heijnen, M.S., de Leeuw, J., Pohl, F., and Spychala, Y.T.
+(2021) The Sediment Budget Estimator (SBE): a process-model for the stochastic estimation of fluxes and budgets of sediment through submarine channel systems.
+EarthArXiv, https://doi.org/10.31223/X5FK6K.

 ## Set-up

 The SBE is written to be executed in Matlab.
-Version 1-0 has been tested up to MATLAB [R2019a0].
+Version 1.0.0 has been tested up to MATLAB [R2019a0].
 It makes use of the function 'percentile', which is part of the Statistics Toolbox.
 The SBE consists of 5 -.m files:

 -Run_SBE.m Is the script that executes the Sediment Budget Estimator.
 -SimulationConditions.m The boundary condition ranges for the desired simulations are specified here.